OSVR/OSVR-Core/doc/FileOrganization.md

 These follow in alphabetical order.
 For logically-ordered documentation, see the Modules link on the left.

-- `Client` - Implementation details internal to the client side.
+- `Client` - Internal API: Implementation details internal to the client side.
 Provides the implementation that ClientKit effectively wraps.
 (See @ref Client)

 - `ClientKit` - The C API (with C++ header-only wrappers) used by client applications: games, etc. (See @ref ClientKit)

-- `Connection` - The workings of devices and connections for the framework's messaging system.
+- `Connection` - Internal API: The workings of devices and connections for the framework's messaging system.
 (See @ref Connection)

-- `PluginHost` - This is the host for plugins that build against @ref PluginKit.
+- `PluginHost` - Internal API: This is the host for plugins that build against @ref PluginKit.
 It is primarily consumed by other code in the framework.
 (See @ref PluginHost)

 - `PluginKit` - This is the interface presented to device and analysis plugins.
 For binary compatibility, it is a C API with header-only C++ wrappers.
 (See @ref PluginKit)

-- `Routing` - Code related to the path tree and routing graph.
-(See @ref Routing)
+- `Common` - Internal API: Shared internal workings between client and plugin/server sides (See @ref Common).

-- `Server` - A higher-level library used to develop server applications, wrapping connection and plugin handling.
+- `Server` - Internal API: A higher-level library used to develop server applications, wrapping connection and plugin handling.
 (See @ref Server)

 - `Util` - Contains shared code useful to the framework but not directly pertaining to any particular facet.
 Much of this code is header-only: either self-configuring headers wrapping include files, C macro definitions, or C++ template code.
 (See @ref Util)